YamaJS/MKEL1123_G8/milestone 1/README.md

 ## Image of the board <img src= "https://user-images.githubusercontent.com/45865379/168462315-d77f724f-cd3c-4fa1-aa57-307de5195c1c.png" width="25" height="25">:
 ![image](https://user-images.githubusercontent.com/45865379/168460083-41721760-5304-4927-95de-9f458c13acdd.png)
->The image above shows the board is powered up with the onboard led light up.
-After the board is successfully powered up, a C code is developed and we will program the board to blink the LED at 1 Hz.
+>The image above shows the board is powered up when the onboard led light up.
+After the board is successfully powered up, the board can be programmed to blink the LED at 1 Hz with the written C code.
 ## YouTube link <img src= "https://user-images.githubusercontent.com/45865379/168462426-274bd5cd-7767-42ee-b1c2-61a3c919d559.png" width="25" height="25"> :
 > - https://youtu.be/GOmmGItwFvQ